To Book an Appointment

 3. Can Eating Nuts Reduce Cancer Risk?

-Yes, nuts are rich in selenium, which is known to help prevent cancers like lung and colorectal cancer.
+Yes, nuts are rich in selenium, which is known to help prevent cancers like lung cancer and colorectal cancer.

 4. Are Citrus Fruits Good for Cancer Prevention?